Sonja Bennett: Television work

 On the small screen, Bennett played recurring roles on the NBC series Battlestar Galactica, Warner Brothers' Traveler, New Line television series Blade as well as Eureka, Dead Zone and Cold Squad.
 She has played guest starring roles on the series Supernatural, Stargate Atlantis, Psych, Painkiller Jane, John Doe.
 Bennett also had a recurring role as the character Vivian Adams in Mistresses (2015), and starred in the Bravo!/CityTV series, Godiva's from 2005-2006.

 Film work

 Bennett starred in the 2002 film Punch, which her father, Guy Bennett, wrote and directed.
-The movie was her feature film debut and led to her being awarded Best Actress by the Vancouver Film Critics Circle.
+The movie was her feature film debut, premiered at the Toronto International Film Festival, and led to her being awarded Best Actress by the Vancouver Film Critics Circle.
+Following the film's release, Bennett was approached by Fox Television.
 She has since appeared in the films Donovan's Echo, Cole, Control Alt Delete, Young People Fucking, and Fido.
 She wrote the screenplay, her first, for the 2014 film Preggoland, in which she also starred.
+Following the film's release, Bennett chose to pursue television writing rather than capitalize on the film's profile in Los Angeles, describing the decision as a deliberate shift in her career ambitions.
+Encouraged by Vancouver writer Robert Chomiak to move from feature films into television, she began writing for the series Kim's Convenience.

+Personal life

+Bennett was previously married to Canadian actor Stephen Lobo, with whom she has two children.
+The two first worked together as co-stars on Godiva's (2005–2006), in which Lobo played head chef Ramir opposite Bennett's Daisy, and the two later appeared together in the film In No Particular Order (2012).
+Lobo also served as an editor on Preggoland (2014).
+Bennett had a ten-month-old and a three-year-old during the filming of Preggoland.